sercankulcu/sercankulcu.github.io/_pencils/2026-05-03-bic-evolution.md

 The user notices less than the engineer.

+## Not the Same as a Woodless Pencil

 There is also a useful distinction between BIC Evolution and a woodless graphite pencil such as Cretacolor Monolith.

 Both remove traditional wood.